 Generally speaking, your plan will follow the following process (again, consult your plan document for specific rules pertaining to your plan):

 Your company establishes an ESPP and sets an offering date and offering period.
 The offering date is the date the plan starts and the offering period is how long from the offering date you can purchase shares.
-The purchase date is the date when your company buys shares.

 - You enroll in the ESPP by electing to defer a percentage of income or dollar amount from your paycheck into the plan (subject to certain limits set by the plan document or an annual IRS limit of $25,000).

 At predetermined intervals set by the plan, the ESPP uses your deferred dollars to buy shares of company stock.
-The price you pay for your shares via the ESPP is the lower of either the fair market value on the offer date or the fair market value on the purchase date.
+The price you pay for your shares via the ESPP may be the lower of either the fair market value on the offer date or the fair market value on the purchase date.

 - If you plan offers a discount from the purchase price, that discount will be applied to the price paid.